 Ford talked to Ms. About feminist style, the energy of centering Black girls and ladies, and the moment her research reached Rihanna.

-How does it experience to have a pop star like Rihanna cite your research while discussing the cultural effects in the back of her own newly released fashion line Fenty Maison?
+How does it feel to have a pop star like Rihanna cite your research while discussing the cultural effects behind her newly released fashion line, Fenty Maison?

 I was thrilled when I saw that!
-It becomes humorous becauseorked on Kwame Brathwaite: Black is Beautiful, and he’s this photographer that most people her heard of.
+It becomes humorous because of Kwame Brathwaite: Black is Beautiful, and he’s this photographer that most people have heard of.
 Still, his circle of relatives has been working only diligently to make his archive public.
-Because of that, he’s gained traction in the first-rate arts international and inside the Black leisure world.
+Because of that, he’s gained traction in the first-rate arts internationally and inside the Black leisure world.
 I became excited that Rihanna knew who he became.
-When I noticed her initial submission, I became like: “Oh wow, Rihanna is bringing up Kwame Brathwaite!”
+When I noticed her initial submission, I thought, “Oh wow, Rihanna is bringing up Kwame Brathwaite!”
 And then a pal said: “You too!”
 Me too?
-What is she speak to me approximately?
+What is she speaking to me approximately?

 She then tagged me in her Instagram stories, and I ought to see that Rihanna noted me!
 I was just astounded.
-I suppose I needed to stop production for the next two hours, literally.
+I suppose I needed to stop production for the next two hours.
 I couldn’t even wrap my mind around it.
 It just felt like this enormous blessing.